 There are no limits to creativity.
 In particular, the Swedish brewery Omnipollo and the Norwegian brewery Amundsen have specialised in such beers.
 Amundsen has even launched its own series in which pastry stouts appear.
 It is called, appropriately enough, "Dessert In A Can".
 And Omnipollo does not shy away from any experiment anyway.
 Besides the AON, there is also the Anagram, one of her most famous beers, an Imperial Blueberry Cheesecake Stout.

-How does such a taste get into the beer?
+How does a Pastry Stout taste like?

 Maple syrup, coffee, fudge, lactose, vanilla, marshmallows, whole donuts, cookies, peanut butter, nuts, liquorice, fruits and berries, pistachios, coconut, and and and...
 These flavours can be added to stouts in various ways.
 On the one hand they are added during the brewing process.
 On the other hand, they can also be added in the form of flavourings, for example to avoid allergens or to be able to offer them vegan.